Complete guide to the GeniePoint charging network

 Need to charge your electric car on the GeniePoint charging network?
 Here’s all you need to know

-In January 2021, it was announced that GeniePoint had been contracted by the Premier Inn hotel chain to install 600 of its 50kW charging points at 300 of its locations across the UK over the next three years.
-The first installation took place at the Enfield hotel in London in March 2021, and all chargers installed under this deal are available for use by both hotel guests and the general public.
+In January 2021, it was announced that GeniePoint had been contracted by the Premier Inn hotel chain to install 600 50kW points at 300 of its locations across the UK.
+The first installation was at the Enfield hotel in London in March 2021, and all chargers installed under this deal are available for use by both hotel guests and the general public.

 Charging on the GeniePoint network

 There are several pays to top-up from a GeniePoint charger.
 The first is the GeniePoint App, which is available from the Apple App Store and the Google Play Store.
 Once you've registered with GeniePoint you use the app to start, stop and pay for charging sessions, as well as find nearby charging points.
 Drivers can also use an RFID card to access the network's chargers, either registering their own card (with RFID functionality) or by purchasing a GeniePoint card for £9.

 Most GeniePoint chargers also accept contactless payment; just tap your smartphone, credit or debit card on the reader to topping up your car.
 GeniePoint is also one of the charging networks available on Zap-Pay, the pay-as-you-go service integrated into the Zap-Map app, as well as the multi-charger app Bonnet.